StefanKubsch/lwmf/README.md

 With lwmf, you can easily:

   - create windowed or fullscreen, OpenGL-accelerated games or demos
-	- use primitives, load and manipulate bitmaps
+  - use primitives, load and manipulate bitmaps/textures
   - run everything multithreaded
   - and more

 Inplemented primitives: